 The Sculptress by Minette Walters

-Journalists investigating a wrongful conviction are a popular theme in crime fiction.
+Journalists investigating a wrongful conviction is a popular theme in crime fiction.
 In The Sculptress, Rosalind Leigh is convinced that Olive Martin is innocent of the brutal murder and mutilation of her mother and sister, despite her guilty plea.

 Olive is compellingly disturbing and was memorably played by Pauline Quirke in the BBC adaptation.
 And just as the truth is apparently revealed, the story resolved, justice done, Walters leaves you with a chilling hint of doubt.